capergroup/trialpack/README.txt

 ===========================================
-Steps to complete this triallpack template:
+Steps to complete this trialpack template:
 ===========================================

 0.)
 Ensure you have dependencies JDK (1.5 or later) and Maven (3.3.9 or later).